 5) Recite short Quran surahs in the car on the way to school, or shopping, etc.

 6) Keep the mood loving during the learning process.
 Give your child lots of hugs and cuddles.

-7) Don’t punish them hard, or donot get tired of repeated mistakes of your child while learning Quran.
+7) Don’t punish them hard, or do not get tired of repeated mistakes of your baby while learning Quran.
 Be patient.
 Every child has its own pace of work.

 9) Aim to do two short Quran sessions a day.like one after Fajar and one before Asar prayer.
-This way if you miss one, you won’t feel badly.
+This way if you miss one, you won’t feel bad.

-10) Keep interaction with the tutor ( if you choose to have a home tutor, or online tutor for quran learning).
-Discuss progress of your child with teacher on regular basis.
+10) Keep interaction with the tutor ( if you choose to have a home tutor or online tutor for Quran learning).
+Discuss progress of your child with the teacher on a regular basis.